 Digging Deeper with Lexicons and Dictionaries

 At this point, I have a good grasp on the lexical range of dokimazō, at least how it’s used in the New Testament.
 But, I don’t want to leave my study at that because I may be missing something.
 What can I do to go further?
 Simple, I’ll go back and tap the “Lookup δοκιμάζω” button from my Strong’s popup & search my dictionaries.
-Of the ones where I have hits, of particular interest to me is the New International Dictionary of New Testament Theology and Exegesis.
-There are two things I like about this dictionary: 1) the entry provides a list of related words that I may want to study further, and 2) it looks at the word’s usage and how it is theologically relevant, instead of just giving me a list of ways it can be translated into English.
+Of the ones where I have hits, of particular interest to me is Vine’s Dictionary.
+There are two things I like about this dictionary: 1) the entry is based on the English word, so I can get a quick glance at any related original language words, and 2) it links to other ways the word is translated into English and provides some theological discussion on the word’s use.

 After some reading, I find my understanding of dokimazō to be on par with what the dictionaries say.
 As it relates to our verse, not only does God test, like on the day of judgment (1 Cor.
 3:13), but he is currently testing our hearts, specifically as it relates to our usefulness in ministry.